Shakespearean fool

-The Fools
+The Fool

 Fools have entertained a varied public from Roman through Medieval times.
 The fool perhaps reached its pre-Shakespearean heights as the jester in aristocratic courts across Europe.
 The jester played a dynamic and changing role in entertaining aristocratic households in a wide variety of ways: songs, music, storytelling, medieval satire, physical comedy and, to a lesser extent, juggling and acrobatics.
 Shakespeare not only borrowed from this multi-talented jester tradition, but contributed significantly to its rethinking.
 Whereas the court jester often regaled his audience with various skills aimed to amuse, Shakespeare's fool, consistent with Shakespeare's revolutionary ideas about theater, became a complex character who could highlight more important issues.
 Like Shakespeare's other characters, the fool began to speak outside of the narrow confines of exemplary morality.
 Shakespeare's fools address themes of love, psychic turmoil, personal identity, and many other innumerable themes that arise in Shakespeare, and in modern theater.

 Shakespeare's earlier fools often seem to be written for the particular talents of Elizabethan actor William Kempe.
 After Kempe left the troupe, Shakespeare's comic characters changed dramatically.
 Kempe was known for his improvising, and Hamlet contains a complaint at improvisational clowning (Act 3, Scene 2).
 Perhaps central to the Bard's redrawing of the fool was the actor Robert Armin: